BiznatchEnterprises/EZE-DATABASE-1/README.md

 Once parsed from the database: All data can be read by a PHP script by using a double array.
 $DATABASE[partition][sector]

+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.